osg-htc/research-facilitation/docs/accounts-and-projects/projects.md

 Project Description:
 ```

 into a text file.
-Note: the fields are freeform and do not need to be formatted in any specific
+Note: the fields are freeform and do not need to be formatted in any specific way

-way
+Please only use [NSF-aligned Field of Sciences](https://osp.unm.edu/pi-resources/nsf-research-classifications.html) for the "Field of Science".

 This text file can then be passed to `./add_connect_group.py`
 in `gosync3`.
 Do this on login03.osgconnect.net under `/usr/local/gosync3/`.